jessicadesilva/obsidian-notes/Data Warehouse.md

 * Partitioning results in a small amount of data per partition (approximately less than 1 GB)
 * Partitioning results in a large number of partitions beyond the limits on partitioned tables
 * Partitioning results in your mutation operations modifying the majority of partitions in the table frequently (for example, every few minutes)
+	* For example, if you write data every hour and that modifies all of your partitions, then partitioning wouldn't be a good idea.

+#### Automatic reclustering

+As data is added to a clustered table
+* the newly inserted data can be written to blocks that contain key ranges that overlap with the key ranges in previously written blocks
+* these overlapping keys weaken the sort property of the table

+To maintain the performance characteristics of a clustered table
+* BigQuery performs automatic re-clustering in the background to restore the sort property of the table
+* for partitioned tables, clustering is maintained for data within the scope of each partition